 These federal-aid projects provide safety improvements on all federal-aid systems.
-Federal Safety funds provide 90 percent of these projects' construction and construction engineering costs, except that certain safety improvements as listed in 23 U.S.C.
+Federal Safety funds provide 90 percent of these projects' construction and construction engineering costs, except that certain safety improvements as listed in 23

+U.S.C.
 120 (c) are eligible for 100 percent funding.
-The Bureau of Traffic Engineering administers the majority of the Safety program.
-The Bureau of Local Projects administers a small portion of the program for projects on county roads and cities under 5,000 population.
+The Bureau of Transportation Safety and Technology administers the majority of the safety projects.
+The Bureau of Local Projects administers a small portion of projects that are on county roads and in cities under a population of 5,000.

 Four categories of roadway systems have been established for location analysis and funding to ensure that all roadway systems can benefit from federal-aid safety improvements.
-Each category is allotted a portion of the total amount of Safety funds available at the beginning of each federal fiscal year.
+Each category is allotted a portion of the total amount of safety funds available at the beginning of each federal fiscal year.

-١

-Jurisdiction Location Population Funding Split

-N Metropolitan Kansas City/Wichita 38 percent

-U Urban Over 5,000 30 percent

-K Rural State Hwys.
-Less than 5,000 20 percent

-C County Rds. and Less than 5,000 12 percent

-other Roadways

-(These figures are not intended to be rigid.
+Jurisdiction Location Population Funding Split N (Metropolitan) Kansas City / Wichita 38 % U (Urban) Over 5,000 30 % K (Rural State Hwys.)
+Less than 5,000 20 % C (County Rds and other Rdwys) Less than 5,000 12 % (These figures are not intended to be rigid.
 The percentages may vary by a few points in any given year.
 In addition, funds that cannot be utilized in one category may be transferred to another category.)